-- Although app support is still minimal till the writing of this guide, developers can quickly re-build their Android applications for running in this Linux Android Emulator.
+- Although app support is still minimal until this guide’s writing, developers can quickly re-build their Android applications for running in this Linux Android Emulator.

 - The open source nature of this enigmatic Android emulator Linux lets developers experiment with the software and modify it according to their liking.

-- The ability to emulate Android apps without the need for any dedicated Virtual Machine places ARChon among the best Android Emulators for Linux to run into older systems.
+- The ability to emulate Android apps without any dedicated Virtual Machine places ARChon among the best Android Emulators for Linux to run into older systems.

 7. Android SDK

-Although quite a resource-intensive itself, this amazing Android emulator Linux equips a lot of firepowers to enable you a seamless experience of native Android systems and will be more than enough to run traditional Android apps quite smoothly.
-On the plus side, the sufficient high-quality documentation and online tutorials of Android SDK make it exceptionally easy to adapt to for even the newest of developers.
+Although quite a resource-intensive itself, this amazing Android emulator Linux equips many firepowers to enable you a seamless experience of native Android systems and will be more than enough to run traditional Android apps quite smoothly.
+On the plus side, the sufficient high-quality documentation and online tutorials of Android SDK make it exceptionally easy to adapt to for even developers’ newest developers.
 So, if you’re in search for an official Android Emulators for Linux, we whole-heartedly suggest you try out the Android SDK at least once.

 Highlights of Android SDK

-- Android SDK outshines most Android Emulators for Linux in terms of the number of application supported.
+- Android SDK outshines most Android Emulators for Linux in terms of the number of applications supported.